-HONORHEALTH®

-Fire Extinguisher use:

-- Remember the acronym:

-- Pull pull the pin

-- Aim make aim at the base of the fire

-- Squeeze squeeze the handle

-- Sweep sweep spray from side to side

-Employee Responsibility:

-All employees should be familiar with the Network Life Safety Management Plan.
-There will be periodic drills where reporting and evacuation procedures are carried out in detail.
-Employees are required to be familiar with the location of exits, fire pull stations, oxygen shutoff valves, and fire extinguishers within their department.

-Note: The Fire Department must be notified of all situations with fire or smoke within the hospital, even if the fire has already been extinguished by staff.
+within their department.
+Note: The Fire Department must be notified of all situations with fire or smoke within the hospital, even if the fire has already been extinguished by staff. where possible, turn off ignition, heat and oxygen sources.
+5. If it is safe to do so, remove injured person(s) from the affected area.

-Major Hazardous Materials Spills

-(immediate threat to life, potential for fire or explosion, beyond department capability, large quantity release)

-- Alert people in the immediate area to evacuate to a safe location (upwind if outside). - 2.
-Close all doors to affected area and secure the location. - Call Central Communications to report the spill and initiate a CODE ORANGE. - 4.
-If spilled material is flammable, and where possible, turn off ignition, heat and oxygen sources. - If it is safe to do so, remove injured person(s) from the affected area.
 YOUR SAFETY COMES FIRST.
-NEVER PUT YOURSELF IN A POSITION WHERE YOU WILL BECOME A
+NEVER PUT YOURSELF IN A POSITION WHERE YOU WILL BECOME A VICTIM.

-VICTIM.
 Wait for help to arrive.

-Complete an incident report with Department Leadership using the Midas Event Reporting System.

-For questions, contact the EH&S team at EH&S@honorhealth.com or 480-587-5039
+6. Complete an incident report with Department Leadership using the Midas Event Reporting System.
+For questions, contact the EH&amp;S team at The HonorHealth Marketing department will coordinate all media relations.

-Utilities

-Outages & Failures

-All employees should report utility outages or disruptions, by contacting Central Communications to notify Facilities Engineering.
-This can include, but is not limited to electrical failures, water systems failures, sewer system failures, tubing system failures, air conditioning systems failures, and heating system failures.

-Media Inquiry and Notification

-The HonorHealth Marketing department will coordinate all media relations.
 Any contacts or requests from the news media should be immediately referred to the media relations on-call representative, available 24/7, at 480- 323-7367.
 Security, Risk Management, the Administrator On-Call, and others should also be notified as appropriate.

-Compliance

-The Compliance Hotline is available online at

-www.honorhealth.ethicspoint.com or toll free 24/7 at 1-844-732-6241.
+Compliance EH&S@honorhealth.com or 480-587-5039 Coourity.
+Compliance Medical Equipment Security The Compliance Hotline is available online at www.honorhealth.ethicspoint.com or toll free 24/7 at 1-844-732-6241.
 The hotline is confidential and anonymous.

-Consider using the hotline for the following reasons:

-- You do not feel comfortable talking with your supervisor about a suspected wrongdoing. - You are more comfortable remaining anonymous. - You have concerns that you may be putting your job at risk by reporting.

-Revision 8.0 1/2023
+Consider using the hotline for the following reasons: You do not feel comfortable talking with your supervisor about a suspected wrongdoing.
+You are more comfortable remaining anonymous.
+You have concerns that you may be putting your job at risk by reporting.
+Revision 8.0 1/2023 Repairs and Sequestration Malfunctioning / Broken medical equipment should be removed from service, labelled and sent to HTM (Bio-Med) for repairs.

-Medical Equipment

-Repairs and Sequestration

-Malfunctioning / Broken medical equipment should be removed from service, labelled and sent to HTM (Bio-Med) for repairs.
 If the equipment was involved in an incident with potential / actual patient harm, it should be sequestered and Risk Management should be notified to collect the device along with any packaging.

-Preventative Maintenance

-Medical equipment requiring updated preventative maintenance should be removed from service and sent to HTM (Bio-Med) for review.
+Preventative Maintenance Medical equipment requiring updated preventative maintenance should be removed from service and sent to HTM (Bio-Med) for review.
 Contact Central Communications to notify HTM (Bio-Med).

-Security

-Protection of Life & roperty Access to the ho

-Property Access to the hospital for patients and visitors is on a 24-hour basis.
+Protection of Life & Property Access to the hospital for patients and visitors is on a 24-hour basis.
 Officers provide increased visibility and patrols to high risk areas.
 Escort services for patients, visitors, staff and vendors shall be provided as needed on a 24-hour basis by contacting Central Communications.

-Identification Program

-Employees, physicians, students, volunteers, and approved outside contractors shall display photo identification (ID) badges.
+Identification Program Employees, physicians, students, volunteers, and approved outside contractors shall display photo identification (ID) badges.
 ID badges shall be worn so that they are visible at all times.
 ID badges may also provide a means of access control to sensitive areas for authorized personnel.